COMPETITION RULES

 Student Choreography

-Is when a student choreographs a dance for themselves.
+Is when a student or a group of students choreograph(s) a dance for themself(ves).
 This category is to encourage the next generation of choreographers.
 It is not open to those who have received compensation for their choreography.

 Please note: A maximum of 3 acrobatic/gymnastic tricks are permitted in entries competing outside of the Acro Dance, Aerial Acrobatics and Open categories.